Improving Maternal & Child Health Outcomes through Great Rivers HUB & Community Health Worker/Doula Workforce Expansion

 Project Goals

-To improve birth outcomes in the La Crosse County area, this project aims to establish a broader network of support for pregnant individuals and their families by expanding the diversity of trained community health worker/doula positions in the area.
-Great Rivers HUB has four goals in this expansion plan:
+To address this gap and to improve birth outcomes in the La Crosse County area, this project aimed to establish a broader network of support for pregnant individuals and their families by expanding the diversity of trained Community Health Workers (CHWs)/doula positions in the area.
+Great Rivers HUB had four goals in this expansion plan: